A New Era of Behavioral Health Support for Your Workforce. Learn about our New Digital Content

 Kristin: Yeah, exactly.

 Angie: Yeah I think it makes sense that parents are maybe a little bit more confused and just feeling less sure of themselves.
 So, oh man oh gosh.
-So, let’s get into the tips then I think that kicks us off really nicely into a set of tips that Kristen and I put together from the literature.
+So, let’s get into the tips then I think that kicks us off really nicely into a set of tips that Kristin and I put together from the literature.

 Tip 1: Understand Developmental Milestones for Teenage Years